Kelyn Rowe: Professional

 Rowe was drafted 3rd overall in the 2012 MLS SuperDraft, by the New England Revolution.
+Known for his ball skills and passing ability, he was listed in January 2012 by ESPN as one of the top 10 American players under 21.

+Rowe made his MLS debut, and his first start, on March 10 in the 2012 New England Revolution season opener, a 1–0 loss to the San Jose Earthquakes.
+He made his Revolution home debut two weeks later, in a 1–0 win over the Portland Timbers on march 24.

-He was listed in January 2012 by ESPN as one of the top 10 American players under 21.
-He is known for his ball skills and passing ability.
-He scored his first goal in the 2012 campaign for the New England Revolution in a surprising win over defending MLS Champions the Los Angeles Galaxy 3–1 on the road.
+Rowe scored his first MLS goal in a surprising win over defending MLS Champions the Los Angeles Galaxy 3–1 on the road on March 31.
+He concluded his rookie campaign with three goals and five assists across 30 league appearances.

-Rowe won MLS Player of the Week honors for his two-goal performance in a 5–1 win over the Philadelphia Union in Week 25 of the 2013 Season.
+Rowe won MLS Player of the Week honors for his two-goal performance in a 5–1 win over the Philadelphia Union in Week 25 of the 2013 New England Revolution season.
+He led the club in assists in 2013, with eight.

+Rowe was named Revolution Humanitarian of the Year four straight seasons, from 2014–2017.

+In 2015 and 2016, Rowe was the only Revolution player to receive MLS Player of the Week honors; winning the nomination on March 28, 2015 (match week 4) for his two goal performance against the San Jose Earthquakes, and in match week 28 of 2016 for a similar performance against the Montreal Impact in which he recorded a brace and an assist on September 17.
+He was named Revolution Most Valuable Player for the 2016 New England Revolution season, setting career highs in starts, with 32, and minutes played (2,787).

 In June 2018, The Revolution were approached by an unnamed Israeli Premier League club regarding a potential transfer for Rowe, however no deal was made as terms could not be agreed upon by the teams.

 On December 18, 2018, Rowe was traded to Colorado Rapids in exchange for Edgar Castillo, then was immediately traded to Sporting Kansas City in exchange for Diego Rubio, $200,000 of General Allocation Money and $100,000 of Targeted Allocation Money.

 Rowe was further traded to Real Salt Lake on August 7, 2019.
+During the 2019 season, he was occasionally sent to play for Real Salt Lake's USL affiliate club, Real Monarchs, for whom he made two appearances.
+The Monarchs would go on to win the USL Cup that season.

 Rowe was signed as a free agent by the New England Revolution on December 4, 2019.

 Rowe was traded to the Seattle Sounders on January 12, 2021.
 He scored his first goal for the club on July 7 against the Houston Dynamo.
+He was released by the Sounders at the conclusion of the 2023 season.
+Rowe announced his retirement from professional soccer on February 2, 2024, via social media posts; he stated that he wanted to "end on a high note" and look after his health.